 On-campus Social Events

-- No indoor parties or social events MBL on-campus buildings are permitted this summer.
+- No indoor parties or social events in MBL on-campus buildings are permitted this summer.
 This policy may be adjusted should there be significant progress against the pandemic.

 - Organizers must register outdoor social events this year in order to reserve tent space.
 The point of contact for the social gathering should book the tent space through the MBL Booking Calendar or by emailing MeetingSpace@mbl.edu and then complete the online social event form which allows you to reserve space, catering and/or submit an alcohol request.